-“When you take into consideration the high purchase costs such as stamp duty, legal and loan costs, then you really need to be holding for over five years, depending on where we are in the property cycle.
-My strategy now is to hold property long term, or at least 10 years to benefit from a complete property cycle,” she says.
+First, you must realise that investing in property is a long-term strategy — when you take into consideration the high purchase costs such as stamp duty, legal and loan costs, then you really need to be holding for over five years, depending on where we are in the property cycle.

 There are countless structures available to investors when buying a property.
 These can include trusts, such as a unit trust, discretionary trust, family trust or hybrid trust.
 In recent years investors have set up self-managed super funds and they may use instruments like property warrants to try to leverage further into property.

 The type of structure chosen will depend on the investors’ risk profile, what they’re trying to achieve, whether they’re buying solely for themselves or with family, or buying with unrelated parties.

 No man is an island, and no investor knows everything.
 To create action plans to move the strategy into reality, it is recommended that you reach out to experienced investors and create an investment team.

 You can start by finding a good property-specific accountant who will be able to advise you on the best structure for purchasing with, look at your financial situation, and help you analyse potential property purchases.
 You will need this advice before you exchange on a property.

 A good solicitor is also crucial — choose someone who has invested in property themselves.
 Interview them if you must.
 This is important for all the people you surround yourself with as the more property transactions they have handled the more experienced they’ll be.

 You will also need a good broker with strong, established relationships within the banks.
 Once you give your broker information such as what you are earning and what other debts you have, they will be able to tell you what size loan you can service and how much deposit you will need.